miku/exploreio/README.md

 It contains a short instruction of what should be accomplished in that exercise.
-In parentheses you will find a hint, as for how many lines are needed in idiomatic Go to implement the task.
+In parentheses you will find a hint, as for how many lines are needed (in mostly idiomatic Go) to implement the task.
 It is just a hint, there are often various ways to get to the same result.
-A variation in the implementation can be good occasion for a discussion.

 If not noted otherwise, all tasks should be implemented with basic error handling, that is: if any method returns an error, you should check it.